Track Customer Deposit Balances

 Step 7: Deploy the Scripts

-After you create the script record for each of the scripts, you can create script deployment records for them.
+After you create the script record for each script, you can create script deployment records for them.
 A script deployment record determines how, when, and for whom the script runs.

 For more information about script deployment records, see Script Deployment.